Who Needs Short Term Health Insurance?

 Frequently Asked Questions

-Short term health insurance is worth it if you're healthy and need temporary gap coverage at an affordable price.
+Short term health insurance is worth it if you're healthy and need temporary gap coverage at an affordable price, especially now that unsubsidized ACA plans have gotten much more expensive in 2026.
 It offers real protection against large unexpected medical bills like ER visits or hospitalizations.
 However, if you have pre-existing conditions, need prescriptions, or require mental health care, the coverage gaps may outweigh the savings.
-Always compare it against ACA plans — especially if you qualify for subsidies.
+Always compare it against ACA plans first, especially if you still qualify for the original premium tax credits.

 Can I be denied short term health insurance?